 Layer until all the material available to you has been added to the pile and, in the future, make sure you add materials in thirds so the pile is always balanced.

-Your compost pile is going to need to be kept moist, hot and be regularly churned.
+Now that you have the right materials, your compost pile will need to be kept moist, hot and be regularly churned.
 Try to contain the compost pile as much as possible, using a lid or other enclosure.

 Add a cup of water to the compost bin every week to keep the pile wet, and then mix the pile with a pitchfork, or roll one of the tumbler style compost containers once every other day.